larry-athey/boilermaker/Instructions/FAQ.md

 ---

+Q: Are these temperature sensors waterproof?
+As in, safe to insert into the liquid that I'm boiling?

+A: Definitely not!
+They're water-safe against splashes and such, but not inside of boiling water.
+I realize that some vendors advertise DS18B20 sensors as "waterproof" but that's only safe at room temperature or less.
+Boiling water will quickly soften the heat shrink tubing and the epoxy inside of the metal cap.
+Once water gets in there, that sensor is done for.
+You need to use a thermowell and be sure to fill it with thermal compound before inserting the sensor.

+---

 Q: Why would my Boilermaker randomly become unreachable over my WiFi until I restart it?

 A: Router configuration changes needed.
 Your router is likely set to WPA3 and/or has band steering enabled so it's trying to shove the Boilermaker over to the 5 GHz WiFi which it does not support.
 Switch to WPA2 and disable band steering by using a separate SSIDs for the 2.4 GHz and 5 GHz WiFi networks.
 Lastly, if you still have issues, look in your router's QoS section and add a reservation for your Boilermaker there.
 That basically puts a "DO NOT TOUCH" label on it so the router won't screw with it anymore.